Older adults express tempered enthusiasm about Social Security increase

-News of the largest Social Security benefits increase in decades was met Thursday with tempered enthusiasm by area older adults.
+Last week’s news of the largest Social Security benefits increase in decades was met with tempered enthusiasm by area older adults.

 “I could buy a new car with that,” Bob Rhome, of Washington, joked.
 “Anything is helpful today, with the price of everything.”